truist/reveal.js/slides/electricity-house/electricity.md

     * No additional wiring was added to it
     * No insulation was added around it
     * All outlets are two-prong-only or GFCI (better!)
-    * You've never run any high-draw devices on it
+    * Nobody has ever run any high-draw devices on it

 ## Let's check the actual wiring!